No other option but the drive-thru? These picks won’t break the calorie bank—and even come with health benefits.

 10. Chicken Soft Taco

 If you prefer a sandwich at lunch, instead of a bowl or salad, choose wisely.
-This grilled option has only 310 calories, yet nearly 30 grams of satiating protein.
-Lakatos suggests skipping the honey-roasted barbecue sauce that normally comes with it and adding a large fruit cup to your order.
+This grilled option is 390 calories and contains 28 grams of satiating protein.
+Skip the honey-roasted barbecue sauce that normally comes with it, though, and add a large fruit cup to your order instead.

 What to Order Everywhere Else